buu342/N64-NetLib/Examples/Hello World/Server/README.md

 # Hello World - Server

 This folder contains the server implementation of the Hello World example.

-### Compiling the Server
+### Compiling the Server with Eclipse
 Open the project in [Eclipse](https://www.eclipse.org).
 By default, Eclipse should just compile it as soon as you open the project.

 You can export a `.jar` by right clicking the project in the Project Explorer, going to Export, and selecting Runnable JAR file.

+### Compiling the Server with Ant
+Simply call `ant -noinput -buildfile build.xml`

 ### Running the Server